teampears/studious-adventure/README.md

 [Periodic checkins](Documentation/Client-checkin-summary-notes.md) allowed for the team to iteratively build upon the feedback provided by the client to best develop a solution to fit their needs.

 Reviews for each prototyping phase provide the details of the design concepts learned throughout the course of the project implemented in each of the [low-fidelity](Prototyping/Low%20Fidelity%20Prototypes/) and [high-fidelity](Prototyping/High%20Fidelity%20Prototype/) prototypes.

+Final [report](Report/) summarizing the project over the course of it's lifecycle.